THE BAMBINOS

-Toddlers are Movers: They are the original explorers, absorbing information from their environment and using it to create themselves.
 They thirst for experiences and gather information through their senses.
 Montessori is all about offering real, meaningful tasks for children that they want to accomplish.
 Our Montessori program is designed to meet the needs of your developing toddler.

 Movement: Our carefully prepared toddler environment offers these little explorers everything they need to gain mastery of physical skills.
 Stepping, climbing, balancing and other gross motor lessons balance with fine motor skill development through bead stringing, pouring, spooning and other practical life materials.
+Our toddlers enjoy structured movement lessons weekly in addition to ample play in their private garden and leafy playground.

 Independence: One of a toddler’s main drives is for independence.
 They are hardwired to “do it myself”.
 They learn to walk, talk, eat table food and self-toilet all in these early years.
 With guidance from Montessori trained adults, your toddler will lay the foundation for feelings of adequacy, autonomy and confidence.